ReGeLePuMa/OptimusPrime/README.md

 # OptimusPrime

 OptimusPrime is a Discord bot written in Python.
-Is serves as a lab-work for my uni optional course.
+It serves as a lab-work for my univeristy optional course.

 Commands:
 -------------------------------------------------------------------------